muradpontes/bartholomeusAI/README.md

   ## usage
 ```
-just write whatever you want in the white box, then you'll see what bartholomeus have to say! 🐱
+# just write whatever you want in the white box
+# you'll see what bartholomeus have to say! 🐱
 ```

 <p align=center>